Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Results

+CT-CLIP adopts a zero-shot classification approach for multi-abnormality detection without explicit training on specific abnormality labels.
+Zero-shot classification refers to the ability of a model to categorize previously unseen classes without being explicitly trained on those specific categories \cite{radford2021learning}.
+Instead of relying on predefined labels, CT-CLIP leverages the semantic information embedded in paired radiology reports to infer multiple abnormalities.
+For instance, a model trained to recognize features like “reticulation,” “consolidation,” or “nodules” in common lung diseases could potentially identify a rare lung condition it was not explicitly trained on by recognizing combinations of these features.

-Zero-shot classification with foundational models is typically implemented as a multi-class classification task, assigning a single label to each image \cite{radford2021learning}.
-However, medical images may present multiple abnormalities, necessitating a unique approach.
-Inspired by recent work on 2D chest radiographs \cite{tiu2022expert}, we created both positive and negative prompts for each abnormality and computed the cosine similarity loss between these prompts' embeddings and the input CT volume.
-We then applied a softmax operation to the logits generated by both prompts, converting the model's logit outputs into probabilities.
-We retained the softmax probabilities derived from the positive logits to indicate the likelihood of each abnormality’s presence in the CT volume, as shown in Fig. \hyperref[fig:fig1]{1e}.
-We then conducted a systematic evaluation of CT-CLIP's zero-shot classification capabilities on both internal and external validation datasets (Fig. \hyperref[fig:fig4]{4a}).
+Zero-shot classification with foundation models is typically applied as a multi-class classification task, assigning a single label to each image \cite{radford2021learning}.
+However, a medical image may present multiple abnormalities, necessitating a unique approach.
+Inspired by recent work on 2D chest radiographs \cite{tiu2022expert}, we generate positive and negative prompts for each abnormality.
+The embeddings for the input 3D chest CT volume and the two prompts are projected into a shared latent space, and the contrastive loss between these projections is calculated based on the distance between the image and language spaces (see \hyperref[ctclip_methods]{CT-CLIP for zero-shot multi-abnormality detection} section of \hyperref[methods]{Methods} for more details).
+This process extracts and identifies the relevant features in both modalities.
+The model then outputs logits for each prompt, which are interpreted as the likelihood of abnormality presence, as shown in Figure \hyperref[fig:fig1]{1e}.
+We conduct a systematic evaluation of CT-CLIP's zero-shot detection capabilities on our internal validation set from CT-RATE and two external validation sets from Rad-ChestCT and UPMC (Figure \hyperref[fig:fig4]{4a}).

+The careful engineering of prompts is instrumental in zero-shot classification tasks with vision-language models, as it significantly impacts performance \cite{yong2023prompt}.
+Therefore, we evaluate seven distinct prompts commonly used in our reports, with detailed information provided in the online methods section.
+Figure \hyperref[fig:fig4]{4b} presents the mean AUROC, F1 score, accuracy, and precision for these various prompts.
+Based on its consistently superior performance, we use prompt 7 (\textit{\emph{``\{Abnormality\} is \{$\bm{\mathit{\varnothing}}$/not\} present.''}}) in further experiments (see \hyperref[ctclip_methods]{CT-CLIP for zero-shot multi-abnormality detection} section of \hyperref[methods]{Methods}).